mpv-player/mpv/DOCS/man/input.rst

 ``hwdec-current``
     Return the current hardware decoding in use.
-If decoding is active, return one of the values used by the ``hwdec`` option/property. ``no`` indicates software decoding.
+If decoding is active, return one of the values used by the ``hwdec`` option/property. ``no``/false indicates software decoding.
 If no decoder is loaded, the property is unavailable.

 ``hwdec-interop``
     This returns the currently loaded hardware decoding/output interop driver.